 The use of a diffuser is the best way to continually breathe in the calming properties of essential oils through the night.

-Using a diffuser while you sleep can be an especially good idea if you are trying to strengthen your body's various systems to stay well.
+Using a diffuser while you sleep can be an especially good idea if you are trying to do all you can to stay well.
 That's because the deep breathing that takes place during sleep allows you to take the oils in for hours while you rest.

-It's for this reason, I make it a practice to diffuse the blend Thieves in my children's rooms during cold and flu season while they sleep.
+It's for this reason, I make it a practice to diffuse the blend Thieves in my children's rooms during the winter months while they sleep.
 It's a great way to help them maintain their health.

 We use a diffuser for visiting guests too—and they love it!